 I have to say, also, that the remastered Kooks does sound great too with a lovely rich bass underpinning it.
 Great strings and crystal clear trumpet and acoustic guitar.
 Bassist Trevor Bolder displays considerable proficiency on the trumpet too.

 It is the sort of song that is put into "best of" lists by the Bowie cognoscenti, as opposed to the "greatest hits" crowd.
 A song for the truly discerning Bowiephile.
 It is an odd thing about Hunky Dory, though, that a beguiling, mysterious song like this and an image-packed classic like Life On Mars? bookend a lighthearted piece of fluff like Kooks.
-For many, that is the album's appeal, but for me it is its weakness.
+For many, that is the album's appeal, but for me it is its only weakness.

 I feel somewhat similarly about the cover of Biff Rose's (who was he?)
 Fill Your Heart as I do about Kooks.
 It is a piece of breezy whimsy that has always irritated me slightly, despite its obvious singalong melody.
 Bowie contributes a nice saxophone and it is pleasant enough, but has too much post-hippy airiness about it for me.
 Apparently Rose didn't like Bowie's arrangement of his song at all.
 It sticks out most incongruously from the other tracks, even back then I thought that Bowie was capable of much better than half-assed, tongue-in-cheek covers like this.
 Unfortunately he continued the trend by covering Ron Davies' It Ain't Easy on Ziggy Stardust and then putting the clearly dated The Prettiest Star on Aladdin Sane.
 All three tracks do not merit their place amongst such exalted company.